Why the Composable CDP is Now on the Menu

 - And living with closed systems instead of swapping new capabilities in and out as needed

-Embracing Composable (CDP) Architecture
+Embracing Composable (Customer Data Platform) Architecture

 There’s a reason data cloud companies such as Snowflake, Databricks, Google BigQuery, AWS Redshift and Microsoft Azure are making waves: They’re helping organizations embrace the power of composable technology stacks.